Violent crime

 A violent crime, violent felony, crime of violence or crime of a violent nature is a crime in which an offender or perpetrator uses or threatens to use harmful force upon a victim.
 This entails both crimes in which the violent act is the objective, such as murder, assault, rape and assassination, as well as crimes in which violence is used as a method of coercion or show of force, such as robbery, extortion and terrorism.
 Violent crimes may, or may not, be committed with weapons.
 Depending on the jurisdiction, violent crimes may be regarded with varying severities from homicide to harassment.
-There have been many theories regarding heat being the cause of an increase in violent crime.
-Theorists claim that violent crime is persistent during the summer due to the heat, further causing people to become aggressive and commit more violent crime.

-Violent criminals who use hostile acts towards others include murderers, active shooters, kidnappers, rapists, burglars, muggers and torturers.
+Violent criminals who use hostile acts towards others include killers, active shooters, kidnappers, robbers, sex offenders, burglars, arsonists and torturers.
 Another category of violent criminals are pirates and hijackers of cars or aircraft.
 Criminal organizations, gangsters and drug cartels frequently employ violent criminals in their group, usually as enforcers or hitmen.
 Violent criminals often display characteristics such as low anger threshold, disinhibition/absence of impulsivity control, strong dominance/territorial instinct, antisocial personality, psychological/mental health issues and aggressive tendencies which enable them to carry out usually violent acts.

 Violent crime by country

 The comparison of violent crime statistics between countries is usually problematic, due to the way different countries classify crime.
 Valid comparisons require that similar offences between jurisdictions be compared.
 Often this is not possible, because crime statistics aggregate equivalent offences in such different ways that make it difficult or impossible to obtain a valid comparison.
-Depending on the jurisdiction, violent crimes may include: homicide, murder, assault, manslaughter, sexual assault, rape, robbery, negligence, endangerment, kidnapping (abduction), extortion, and harassment.
-Different countries such as Australia, Canada, New Zealand, Europe and the United States all have different systems of recording and reporting crimes.
+Depending on the jurisdiction, violent crimes may include: homicide, murder, assault, manslaughter, sexual assault, rape, robbery, negligence, endangerment, kidnapping (abduction), extortion, arson and harassment.
+Different countries such as Australia, Canada, New Zealand, Europe, and the United States all have different systems of recording and reporting crimes.

 Australia

 The International Crime Victimization Survey (ICVS) is one way Australia analyzes crime.
-This way is done separately from formal police reporting and gives the citizens of Australia an opportunity to express their experience of crime that otherwise would not have been reported to the police.
+This way is done separately from formal police reporting and allows the citizens of Australia to express their experience of crime that otherwise would not have been reported to the police.
 It is similar to the NCVS which is a survey that the United States does to estimate non-reported crime.
 The two major categories of the ICVS are personal crime and household crime.

-The first annual national survey of crime victimization in Australia, the Crime Victimisation Survey, was conducted in 2008-09.
+The first annual national survey of crime victimization in Australia, the Crime Victimisation Survey, was conducted in 2008–09.
 Personal crimes included in the survey are: